His image is on every note...

 the defender of Vietnam during a few big wars

-we sampled many different eateries from street stalls to posh gormet Vietnamese restaurants.
+posh gormet Vietnamese restaurants.
 Most memorable were 69 bar-restaurant

 where the clay pot caramelised pork was to die for, Little Hanoi (1) was value for money with sizable portions of quality food and Brother's Cafe where the evening buffet for 12$ a head is well enjoyable (but very touristy so if you have an aversion, keep away!).

 We throughly enjoyed our 6 days here and were sad to have to move on.

 We headed North on the train with our prebooked tickets apprehensive of the fact that Hanoi had independence day celebrations starting on the 2nd September where half of Hanoi was predicted to be in Sapa for their holidays.
 We left the train bleary eyed at 5.10am on the Friday morning and fell into a minibus that was to take us the 1+ hour up to Sapa.
 On arrival it started to rain and so Rich took the brolly and checked out accommodation availability and price, while San waited in the dry with the bags.
 10 rooms later we were just about to settle on a 8$ room when a young girl, Ha, convinced us to take a look at her guest house a 2